samochieng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of the /etc/passwd

 3-twofiles
 Display the content of 2

+4-lastlines
+Display the last 10 lines